oisdk/masters-thesis/esop-2024/response.markdown

 > * L166 fiber: ∃ usually means mere existence in HoTT, but I don’t suppose the
 >   type here is truncated?

+It is not truncated.
+This is the cubical Agda convention, which does differ from the HoTT convention.

 > * L177: Does ‘equivalent’ here mean equivalence in HoTT (defined in the paper at
 >   L303)?

+The precise property proven here is actually isomorphism, but of course this is equivalent to equivalence by univalence.

 > * L179: Some parts of the formula/code are italicised by the lemma environment
 >   but these look weird.

+Fixed

 > * L393 ‘More importantly [Hedberg’s theorem]...
 And of course we know that A
 >   here has decidable equality.’: This proof seems circular.
 We’re proving
 >   Discrete A, that is, A has decidable equality, and one thing we need to
 >   establish is that Discrete A is a proposition, which is reduced to the
 >   condition that A is a set, at which point we don’t know A has decidable
 >   equality yet and cannot use Hedberg’s theorem?

+The condition that `Discrete A` is a proposition is given as:

+      isProp (Discrete A)
+    = ∀ (x y : Discrete A) → x ≡ y

+Meaning that, when trying to prove that the type `Discrete A` is a proposition, we have available to us two proofs that `A` is discrete.

-The statement of Lemma 2.5
+>   The statement of Lemma 2.5
 >   seems to suppose A is a set however, so this last part of the proof isn’t
 >   actually needed.

+There is no assumption that `A` is a set.

 > * L413 ‘‖map‖’, ‘B⇒Fin≃’: should at least give the types (for all the
 >   definitions throughout the paper; I think there are others that are left
 >   undefined too)